Freedom camping is when you camp on public land or using a campsite specifically designed for freedom campers.

 Self-contained campervans are also super spacious – meaning you’ll be able to sleep multiple people and still get around to a game of cards if you get stuck inside during a rainstorm.

-Looking for the best spots to freedom camp?
 Our complete guide showcases top sites, and provides a step-by-step breakdown of how you can easily find the best campgrounds.
 Take the hassle out of your travel research, and download it today!

 Serene and secluded spots — they’re all part of our best freedom campsites across the North Island.
 Check out our list, and start soaking up the sunrise.